 When Is it?

-Open application periods are held periodically throughout the year.
-The frequency is based on home availability and may not be predictable.
+Open application periods are held periodically based on home availability and may not be predictable.
 A notice will be placed on our website 30 days in advance of any open application period.
-Open application periods typically last one week.
+Open application periods typically last two weeks.

 You may also join our email subscription list and get a notification 30 days in advance of any open application period.
 You must rejoin the email subscription list after every open application period.